 You know the phrase “live within your means”?
 It’s accepted wisdom that you should spend no more than you earn.
 But most people have mortgages, loans and credit cards to deal with.
 That’s on top of all the usual monthly expenses.
 It’s hard to spend less than you earn consistently.
 This is because unexpected bills come in.
 House repairs, car breakdowns, irresistible offers on holidays or other tempting deals.

-People tend to start each month with the best of intentions.
-To be careful with their spending, then save what’s left over at the end of the month.
-But for the vast majority of folk, this doesn’t work.
-It doesn’t work for me and it probably doesn’t work for you.
+You might begin each month with the best of intentions.
+You try to be careful with your spending, then save what’s left over at the end of the month.
+But for the vast majority of people, this approach doesn’t work.
+It never worked for me and it probably won’t work for you either, so you need to find another way to overcome Parkinson’s Law.

 This is a financial behaviour that says “I matter”.
 You prioritise your long-term financial wellbeing and create more of a balance against the relentless short-term bills, purchases and entertainment.